TomFairbairn/RateReporter/README.md

 RateReporter is a simple Javascript library designed to make querying Solace routers for activity information simpler, especially from web pages.

 RateReporter:
-1. Opens a client connection to the message router;
+1. Opens a [Web Socket](https://en.wikipedia.org/wiki/WebSocket) client connection to the message router, using the Solace Javascript messaging API;
-2. Periodically polls the message router with a pre-formatted SEMP v1 request;
+2. Periodically polls the message router with a pre-formatted SEMP v1 request, using SEMP over the message bus;
 3. Parses the XML response;
 4. Returns the parsed response result to you via a callback.
 This is typically a message rate - say the message rate over a VPN bridge.